kriskonina/postschema/README.md

 A group of auth mini-framework classes, used to describe the allowed operation and the resources they return.

-The three classes leverage the notion of a _scope_.
-5 scopes are defined as default:
+The three classes leverage the notion of a _role_.
+5 roles are defined as default:
-- (All scopes)
+- (All roles)
 - Admin
 - Owner
 - Manager
 - Staff

-In addition, custom scopes can be added by supplying an iterable to `setup_postchema`'s `scopes` keyword argument.
+In addition, custom roles can be added by supplying an iterable to `setup_postchema`'s `roles` keyword argument.

-Scopes live under `app.config.scopes`.
+roles live under `app.config.roles`.

 All three classes can describe the following attributes: